-Creating goals and how you attempt to achieve these goals are keys to success in the process of healthy behavior changes.
+Creating goals and plans to achieve these goals are keys to success in the process of healthy behavior changes.
 Losing weight through healthy eating and exercise has most likely been on your resolution or priority list once (twice or maybe many times) in your life, and if it hasn’t, I’m guessing it will be someday.
-There seems to be an obsession with losing weight via a ‘quick fix’, which has turned dieters in society upside down.
+There seems to be an obsession with losing weight via a ‘quick fix’,’ which has turned dieters in society upside down.
 Losing large amounts of weight does not happen overnight.
 I repeat, losing large amounts of weight (read: fat loss) does not and cannot happen overnight… Stick to the basics and understand how calories work; focus on the math and science behind them.
-Know that eating healthy plus participating in moderate to vigorous exercise leads to a healthier you– mentally and physically, inside and out.
+Know that eating healthy plus participating in moderate to vigorous exercise leads to a healthier you — mentally and physically, inside and out.

 Here are my top tips to help you reach your goals this year:

 - Create realistic health goals: Ask yourself what your goals are.
 Now that you have the goals in mind, ask yourself if they are realistic and obtainable.
 For instance, do you want to change up your eating habits because your energy is lagging, to increase muscle, or lose weight?
 Do you want to try and start exercising for a purpose?
 Set yourself up for success by thinking of goals and creating a plan on how to approach these goals.
 Make sure these goals are reasonable too, for instance, if you’ve never run before then you probably wouldn’t register for next month’s marathon on whim.
 Instead, treat the process of adopting new positive behavior changes as a series of steps or goals, with an end goal in mind.
 Once you reach your first set of goals, there’s always room for creating new ones.